awmottaz/historical/README.md

 ## Usage

 Docs are TBD until the initial release.
-For now, you can look at the unit tests for example of how to use this.
+For now, you can look at the unit tests for examples of how to use this.